-Croatia: Gov seeks advisers for IPO shares sales of power company HEP24.
-March 2015. / SEE Energy News
+Croatia: Gov seeks advisers for IPO shares sales of power company HEP, SEE Energy News

 Croatian Government will appoint adviser to explore the possibility of selling up to 25 percent of HEP Group through an initial public offering (IPO) of shares on the market, said the Minister of Economy Ivan Vrdoljak.